refaktor/rye-website/content/meet_rye/basics/doing_blocks.md

 ; prints: 33            -- we had to *do* it, to evaluate it
 ```

 Just the contrary than in lisp.
-If we give print function a block, it doesn't evaluate it but prints it, and if we want to evaluate it, we have to **do** it.
+If we give the print function a block, it doesn't evaluate it but prints it, and if we want to evaluate it, we have to **do** it.
 Rye **doesn't evaluate by default**.

 ## Function Do